-Caption: From 2003 to 2010, Greenland overall lost roughly 200 billion tons of ice each year, but glacier activity was regionally inconsistent.
+Simons Greenland Change (image) Princeton University Caption From 2003 to 2010, Greenland overall lost roughly 200 billion tons of ice each year, but glacier activity was regionally inconsistent.
 Ice loss was concentrated on the southeast and northwest coasts for most of the period, but the area of greatest melt activity began to migrate from the southeast to the northwest coast around 2008.
 By 2010, the southeast coast displayed only minor ice loss.
 Meanwhile, the higher and colder interior gained ice mass, as did the southwest coast, slightly, from 2003 to 2006.
 Credit Image by Christopher Harig Usage Restrictions None Disclaimer: AAAS and EurekAlert! are not responsible for the accuracy of news releases posted to EurekAlert! by contributing institutions or for the use of any information through the EurekAlert system.